Quincy, Massachusetts: Asian community

 As of 2010, Quincy has the highest per capita concentration of persons of Asian origin in Massachusetts.
 As of 2003 about 66% of the Asians in Quincy are ethnic Chinese, giving the city one of the largest Chinese populations in the state.
 There is also a community of persons of East Indian origins, with most of them working in information technology and other skilled professions.
 A growing number of people with Vietnamese origins live in the area as well and make up the second largest Asian American group in Quincy; it is estimated that nearly 4,000 Vietnamese people live in the city.

 In 1980, there were 750 persons of Asian origin in Quincy.
 Most of the Asian immigrants coming in the 1980s originated from Hong Kong and Taiwan.
 In 1990, Quincy had 5,577 persons of Asian origin, with 143 of them being of East Indian origin.
 The number of Asians increased to 13,546 in 2000, with about 9,000 of them being ethnic Chinese, and 1,127 of them being ethnic East Indian.
 The latter group grew by 688%, making it the fastest-growing Asian subgroup in Quincy.
 Around 2003, most Asian immigrants were coming from Fujian instead of Hong Kong and Taiwan.
 At that time, Quincy had a higher Asian population than the Boston Chinatown.
 The overall Asian population increased by 64% in the following decade, to 22,174 in 2010.
 Quincy's Chinese population increased by 60% during that time period.

-Historically, Quincy residents traveled to shops in Chinatown, Boston, but by 2003 Asian shopping centers became established in Quincy.
-By 2003, New York City-based Kam Man Food was establishing a supermarket in Quincy.
+Historically, Quincy's Asian residents traveled to shops in Chinatown, Boston.
+In 2003, New York City-based Kam Man Food opened one of its supermarkets in Quincy.
 In February 2017, City Councilor Nina Liang presented a motion to designate Quincy as a "Sanctuary City".
 This motion was voted down by the City Council.
 Quincy has an estimated 8,000 undocumented residents and has the 11th-highest concentration of immigrants in Massachusetts overall.

 As of 2000, about 50% of Asians in Quincy own their own houses; many who rent do so while saving money for down payments for their houses.
 Sixty-five percent of the Chinese were homeowners, while only 10% of the East Indians were homeowners.
 As of 2003, slightly more than 2,500 Asian Americans in Quincy were registered to vote, making up almost 25% of Asians in the city who were eligible to vote.

-In the 1980s, there was racial violence against the Asian community by whites, and at the time the city did not employ any Asian police officers, leaving the Asian population to feel a lack of trust in the police.
-By 2003, the racial tensions had been greatly reduced, and the Quincy Police Department at that time had Asian officers.